twinklerambhia/VetClinicMgmtSys_perfectbackup/README.md

 ## Usage
 1. Create receptionist account
-3. Login as a receptionist or doctor to manage appointments and view pet/owner information
+3. Login as a receptionist or doctor to manage and view pet/owner information
 4. Login as an admin to manage users and view data reports

 ## Disclaimer